 Here, you can find a wide variety of premium quality handpicked loose teas from around the world.
 After a brief talk on tea from a staff member, the group sampled a few of the delights on offer.
 At the end, we took away with us, a generous-sized tumbler of the mouth-quenching pineapple iced tea — perfect for the 35° weather!

 A family run and owned restaurant, we were treated to a delectable pitta sandwich.
 Homemade crunchy falafel, salad, and with some hummus on the side, it was just the right size to save room for the next place.

 An array of fragrances and aromas hit you the second you enter The Spice House.
-If it wasn’t already obvious by the name, we were here to get a brief spice 101 lesson and to also learn something new.
+We came to get a brief spice 101 lesson and to also learn something new.

-With spices and all sorts of salts and seasonings on offer, I walked away feeling like I’d learnt something new.
-That, plus I bought a small bag of Vietnamese cinnamon; something that’ll come in handy for my next apple pie.
+The shop has an impressive range of spices, salts and seasonings on offer.
+I also ended up buying a small bag of Vietnamese cinnamon; something that’ll come in handy for my next apple pie.

 A food tour wouldn’t be complete without some kind of chocolate temptation — and ours came in the form of The Fudge Pot.
 This local confectioner has been keeping the locals happy, and maybe making them a little rounder, since 1963.

 Suffice it to say, this isn’t a place for anyone on a diet, nor a place where you should visit every day.
 From homemade chocolates to truffles, the Fudge Pot is where you come to get your sweet tooth seen to.
-We tried the chocolate toffee block, which was so sinfully good, I had to stop myself from scoffing the whole thing down!
+We tried the chocolate toffee block, which was so good, I had to stop myself from scoffing down the whole thing.